bryanpizzillo/cgdp-log-stack/extensions/filebeat/README.md

+This is all new repo boilerplate documentation.
+There is nothing specific to NCI in here.
+See the root readme for more info.
 # Filebeat

 Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on your servers,